servo/html5ever/xml5ever/examples/README.md

 because the type inferencer can't infer which TreeSink implementation we mean in this scenario.

-Next is the [`parse`](https://ygg01.github.io/docs/xml5ever/xml5ever/fn.parse.html) function which takes an iterator of StrTendril and TreeBuilder settings to produce a ParseResult.

 Function [`one_input`](https://ygg01.github.io/docs/xml5ever/xml5ever/fn.one_input.html) is a convenience function that turns any value into an iterator.
 In this case it converts a StrTendril into an Iterator over itself.